toniperic/slackcoin/README.md

 **Example usage**
 `INLINE=true ./slackcoin`

+### Price change display
+By default, Slackcoin will calculate a relative price percentage for all the past timestamps in relation to the current price.
+To see to what degree the current price has increased or decreased, set the `PRICE_CHANGE_DIFF` variable to `true`.

+**Example usage**
+`PRICE_CHANGE_DIFF=true ./slackcoin`

 ### Combine
 Of course you can combine these as you like.
 One example I personally use is: